zs10011598/nbayes-covid/docs.md

 		1. An array of objects, each object represents a covariable
 		2. An array of objects, each object represents a cell
 		3. A string which represents the reason why something was bad

+* `nbayes_report(path, target, covariables, lim_inf_training, lim_sup_training,
+	lim_inf_validation, lim_sup_validation, modifier=None,
+	type_analysis=None, lim_inf_first=None, lim_sup_first=None)`: This function
+	generate two csv reports of `nbayes` analysis.
+Reports contain covariable details and cells sumamary.

+    - Args:

+    	1. `path` is the relative path where reportes will be stored
+		2.  `target` is a sublist of `["COVID-19 CONFIRMADO", "COVID-19 FALLECIDO", "COVID-19 NEGATIVO"]`
+		3. `covariables` is a sublist of `['Demograficos', 'Pobreza', 'Movilidad', 'Infraestructura-Salud', 'Vulnerabilidad', 'Worldclim', 'CCA-Climaticas', 'CCA-Contaminacion']`
+		4. `lim_inf_training` and `lim_sup_training` are dates which
+		define the training period.
+All dates must be written in format yyyy-MM-dd.
+		5. `lim_inf_validation` and `lim_sup_validation` are dates which
+		define the validation period.All dates must be written in format yyyy-MM-dd.
+		6. `modifier` modify the target, taking top decil "cases", "incidence", "prevalence" or "lethality"
+		7. `type_analysis` defines if the analysis will be improvement (`green`), deterioration (`red`) or profiling (`none`).
+		8. (Optional) `lim_inf_first` and `lim_sup_first` are dates
+		which define the first period.
+All dates must be written in format yyyy-MM-dd.

+	- Returns:

+		1. Absolute path of covariables report
+		2. Absolute path of cells report
+		3. A string which represents the reason why something was bad